Teach Philosophy 101

 Bette LaSere Erickson, Calvin B. Peters, Diane Weltner Strommer (2006).
 Teaching First-Year College Students.
 San Francisco: Jossey-Bass.

 Michael Cholbi presents an integrated way of thinking about goals and teaching activities specifically in philosophy courses.
 His goal is to move students along the following continuum: resistant learners; conforming learners (who digest information and return it without processing it); performing learners (who learn diligently but only for external rewards); and intentional learners (who are motivated by a desire for expertise).
 He goes on to describe teaching activities designed to move philosophy students toward becoming intentional learners.
-"A Model for Philosophical Pedagogy."
+"Intentional Learning as a Model for Philosophical Pedagogy."
 Teaching Philosophy.
 30:1 (2007) 35-58.
+(This article has been made freely available by Teaching Philosophy and the Philosophy Documentation Center.
+Click the "Show Document" button in the upper right hand corner to read the entire article).

 Dee Fink has a more detailed set of goals in his short and brilliant IDEA paper, "Integrated Course Design."
 Fink argues that a teacher should begin with "Situational Factors" (rather like our Challenges and Obstacles), then set goals, assessments, and finally teaching activities.
 In addition to the goals described above, he also adds two other goals: "Caring," and "Human Dimension," ("learning about oneself and others").
 IDEA Paper #42, March 2005.
 April 8, 2008.